News & Photos

 Only immediate family members can participate to the funeral service to facilitate social distancing - up to a maximum of 30.

-Alternatively, funerals services can take place at Crematoria or at the graveside - where local restriction may apply.
+Alternatively, funerals services can take place at Crematoria or at the graveside - where other local restriction may apply.

 Worship in Care Homes and Hospital Visits

 Home Visits by the Parish Priest

 Home visits by the Parish Priest or a designated lay minister are suspended according to guidelines about indoor mixing of households.

 Ministry to the dying

 Visits to those who are dying will continue wherever possible.
 Please, contact the Parish Office on 01582867246 without delay if you wish to request or discuss a visit.

 As time progresses, these directives may be altered in accordance with advice from the Diocese of St Albans, HM Government, and Church of England guidelines.